oneapi-src/ishmem/docs/_sources/memory_management.rst

 Callable from the **host**.

 **Description:**
-  The ``ishmem_calloc`` routine is a collective operation that allocates a region of remotely-accessible memory for an array of **count** objects of **size** bytes each and returns a pointer to the lowest byte address of the allocated symmetric memory.
+  The ``ishmem_calloc`` routine is a collective operation on the world team that allocates a region of remotely-accessible memory for an array of **count** objects of **size** bytes each and returns a pointer to the lowest byte address of the allocated symmetric memory.
   The space is initialized to all bits zero.

   If the allocation succeeds, the pointer returned shall be suitably aligned so that it may be assigned to a pointer to any type of object.
 If the